KatjaGlassConsulting/elobs-word-updater/README.md

 docker compose up -d --force-recreate --no-deps frontend
 ```

+The fontent view is available at `http://localhost:5005/studies/elobs-word-updater`.

-The backend endpoint is available at `http://localhost:8009/elobs-word-updater/generate`.
+The backend SWAGGER Extension API is available at `http://localhost:5005/extensions-api/docs#/ElObsWordUpdater`.

 ---